A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Biological membranes are thin, flexible barriers that enclose cells and organelles.
-They are composed of a lipid bilayer, which is a two-layer of phospholipids, and integral membrane proteins.
+They are composed of a lipid bilayer, a double layer of phospholipids, and integral membrane proteins.
+Membrane proteins span the lipid bilayer and provide channels and transporters for the passage of molecules into and out of cells.

 Basic Concepts

-1. Lipid bilayer:
+1. Lipid Bilayer:

-The lipid bilayer is a hydrophobic barrier that is formed by the interaction of two layers of phospholipids.
-Phospholipids are amphipathic molecules, which means they have both hydrophilic (water-loving) and hydrophobic (water-hating) ends.
+The lipid bilayer is a hydrophobic barrier formed by the interaction of two layers of phospholipids.
+Phospholipids are amphipathic molecules, meaning they have both hydrophilic (water-loving) and hydrophobic (water-hating) ends.
+The hydrophilic ends of the phospholipids face the aqueous environment on either side of the membrane, while the hydrophobic tails face each other, forming the hydrophobic core of the membrane.

-2. Integral membrane proteins:
+2. Integral Membrane Proteins:

-Integral membrane proteins are proteins that span the lipid bilayer.
-They are composed of a hydrophobic transmembrane domain, which interacts with the hydrophobic core of the membrane, and one or more hydrophilic extramembranous domain, which project into the aqueous environment on either side of the membrane.
+Integral membrane proteins span the lipid bilayer.
+They are composed of a hydrophobic transmembrane domain, which interacts with the hydrophobic core of the membrane, and one or more hydrophilic extramembranous domains, which project into the aqueous environment on either side of the membrane.
+Integral membrane proteins provide channels and transporters for the passage of molecules into and out of cells.

 Types of Experiments